Lesson 1: What is Freight Invoice Factoring?

 The Factor’s Role

 This is where the freight factor comes in.
 Freight broker factoring provides a service that is set up to advance money for invoices.
 Factors exist in most industries, but they’re especially common in trucking, freight and transportation.
-Factoring goes by various names, such as invoice discounting or accounts receivable financing, but the transaction is the same.
+Transportation factoring goes by various names, such as invoice discounting or accounts receivable financing, but the transaction is the same.
 The factor buys the invoice from the seller, whether that’s a carrier or a broker.
 Notice that this is a sale, not a loan.
 The factor assumes responsibility for billing and collecting the debt.

 Of course the factor doesn’t pay full value for the invoice.
 It deducts a percentage, the amount depending on circumstances.
 In return the broker gets most of his money right away, which he uses to pay the carrier.
 (The carrier accepts the reduced amount as the cost of immediate payment.)